SherG/tester1/site/content/post/can-short-workouts-be-effective-what-does-medical-research-say.md

 It sounds like quackery but one to three 30-minute sessions per week is the only time investment necessary to get the cardiovascular, muscular and bone strengthening benefits that the best exercise provides.

-For an elaboration on this see chapter 5 in <a href="https://www.amazon.com/Body-Science-Research-Program-Results-ebook/dp/B001NLL38S/" target="blank">Body by Science</a> by physician Doug McGuff and John Little.
+For an elaboration on this see chapter 5 in <a href="https://www.amazon.com/Body-Science-Research-Program-Results-ebook/dp/B001NLL38S/" target="blank"><em>Body by Science<.em></a> by physician Doug McGuff and John Little.

 ![body by science](/img/body-by-science.png "body by science")